Oisin-M/Hello-Friend/README.md

 </br>
 Our project idea proposal page: </br>
 https://webfest.cern/project/hello-friend
-The repository at the point of submission: https://github.com/Oisin-M/Hello-Friend/tree/Webfest
+The repository at the point of submission: </br>
+https://github.com/Oisin-M/Hello-Friend/tree/Webfest

 ## Post Submission (Project lead)
 After the Webfest, I redid the project from scratch since I was not happy with some of the functionality.
 I switched to using ActionCable for live updates, and also implemented Devise account authentication, image uploads using Active Storage, and Kramdown with Mathjax and Rouge for markdown in descriptions and messages.

+## The Site
+The project is live at https://hello---friend.herokuapp.com/

 ## Developers
 - Oisín Morrison (Project Lead)